one-commercial-partner/OCPScale/Azure/Study Groups/AZ-900/readme.md

 # AZ-900 Study Group Materials
 Simple ...

-Each file listed is a separate homework assignment, one for each of the exam objectives.
+Each file listed is a separate homework assignment, one for each of the skills measured.

 If you see a typo or want to add content that others may find useful, edit away and submit your changes!